brenhg15/42---get-next-line/README.md

-*This project has been created as part of the 42 curriculum by bhernand*
+*This project has been created as part of the 42 curriculum by bhernand.*

 ---

 ## Description
 The goal of this project is to write a function in C that reads from a given file descriptor and returns one line at a time.
 A "line" is defined as a sequence of characters ending with a newline character (`\n`) or the End-Of-File.

-Repeated calls to `get_next_line()` allow an application to read an entire text stream sequentially without loading the whole file into heap memory at once[cite: 1].
+Repeated calls to `get_next_line()` allow an application to read an entire text stream sequentially without loading the whole file into heap memory at once.

 This project serves as a practical introduction to the manipulation of static variables, buffer management, and strict dynamic memory allocation boundaries in C.

 ---